Verdier quotients of Calabi-Yau categories from quivers with potential: Introduction

 We started the study of the categories associated with the dg algebra $e\Gamma e$ from the perspective of weighted decorated marked surfaces.
 This complementary perspective is considered in \cite{BMQS}, where we also compute (possibly part of) the space of Bridgeland stability conditions of $\pvd(e\Gamma e)$.
 The same categories and their bounded t-structures also appear in the definition of multi-scale stability conditions from \cite{BMS_compact}.

-A weighted decorated marked surface is a bordered Riemann surface $\surf$ with a set of marked points $\MM$ on the boundary components and a map (weight) $\bf w:\Tri\to \Z_{\geq -1}$ defined on a finite set of internal points $\Tri\subset \stackrel{\circ}{\surf}$.
-One way of constructing a weighted marked surface is by contracting sub-surfaces of a decorated marked surface $\surf_{\bf 1}$.
+A weighted decorated marked surface (wDMS) is a bordered Riemann surface $\surf$ with a set of marked points $\MM$ on the boundary components and a map (weight) $\mathbf w:\Tri\to \Z_{\geq -1}$ defined on a finite set of internal points $\Tri\subset {\stackrel{\circ}{\surf}}$.
+One way of constructing a weighted marked surface is by contracting sub-surfaces of a decorated marked surface $\surf_{\mathbf 1}$.
 In this case we denote the resulting wDMS by $\colsur$.
 A mixed-angulation of a weighted marked surface is a tiling of $\colsur$ into polygons encircling exactly one point in $\Tri$ and whose number of edges is equal to the weight of such a point plus two.
-An edge of a mixed-angulation is a simple curve in $\surf\setminus\Tri$ connecting two marked points.
+An edge of a mixed-angulation is a simple curve in $\surf\setminus\Tri$ connecting two marked points, up to isotopy.

-In \cite{BMQS}, the category $\pvd(e \Gamma e)$ is realized as a triangulated category associated to a weighted decorated marked surface, obtained by \lq\lq collapsing\rq\rq\ subsurfaces of a marked bordered Riemann surface, together with a choice of a \lq\lq mixed-angulation\rq\rq .
-More precisely $\Gamma$ comes from $\surf_{\bf 1}$ and $e$ depends on the subsurface.
-The exchange graph $\EGb(e\Gamma e)$ is related with an exchange graph $\EGb(\colsur)$ of mixed-angulations of $\colsur$.
-Moreover, (part of) the space of Bridgeland stability conditions on $\pvd(e\Gamma e)$, $\stab^\bullet(\pvd(e\Gamma e))$, is shown to be isomorphic to a moduli space of quadratic differentials with high order poles and possibly high order zeroes, generalizing the Bridgeland-Smith correspondence of \cite{BS15, kq} out of the $3$-Calabi-Yau setting.
+In \cite{BMQS}, the category $\pvd(e \Gamma e)$ is realized as a triangulated category associated to a weighted decorated marked surface, obtained by \lq\lq collapsing\rq\rq\ subsurfaces of a marked bordered Riemann surface, together with a choice of a mixed-angulation.
+More precisely, $\Gamma$ comes from $\surf_{\mathbf 1}$ and the idempotent $e$ depends on the subsurface.
+The exchange graph $\EGb(\pvd(e\Gamma e))$ is related with an exchange graph $\EGb(\colsur)$ of mixed-angulations of $\colsur$.
+(A union of connected components of) the space of Bridgeland stability conditions on $\pvd(e\Gamma e)$, denoted $\stab^\bullet(\pvd(e\Gamma e))$, is shown to be isomorphic to a moduli space of quadratic differentials with high order poles and possibly high order zeroes, generalizing the Bridgeland-Smith correspondence of \cite{BS15} out of the usual $3$-Calabi-Yau setting.

-Putting together the main categorical result in \cite{BMQS} and Koszul duality above, we obtain the following Theorem, which we interpret as a categorification of mixed-angulations of a weighted decorated marked surface. \begin{theorem} There are isomorphisms of exchange graphs
+Putting together the main categorical result in \cite{BMQS}, the Koszul duality above, and the geometric model of silting objects in $\per(\Gamma)$ as arcs from \cite{Q3}, we obtain the following Theorem, which we interpret as a categorification of mixed-angulations of a weighted decorated marked surface. \begin{theorem} There are isomorphisms of exchange graphs